What happens if you do not meet the Work Program rules?

 Unless you are exempt from the “Work Program” requirements, which include having an “Employment Development Plan,” DTA may lower or stop your TAFDC for not meeting the requirements.
 See 106 C.M.R. § 707.200.

 Starting an activity.
 If you are under the work requirement, you have the right to pick an activity.
-See What activities count towards the Work Program requirement?
+See what activities count towards the Work Program requirement.

 If you don’t have an activity.
 DTA is supposed to refer you to an appropriate activity.
 DTA gives or sends you a form for you to take to the program providing the activity and requires you to get it signed and turned in to DTA.
 DTA also sends you an Employment Development Plan stating the activity they are saying you must do,